aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 complicated app in userdata.
 That would be very tricky.

 To solve this problem, CloudFormation provides Python based helper scripts.
 These helper scripts make CloudFormation a lot more powerful and enable you to fine tune templates to better fit your use case.
+For example, you can update application configuration without recreating an instance.

 The helper scripts come preinstalled on Amazon Linux and can be updated periodically by using `yum install -y aws-cfn-bootstrap`